 The moments after a workplace injury can feel scary and overwhelming.
 In these situations, it is important to seek the help that you need.
 Once you have received medical care, you can begin to collect evidence and take your first steps toward filing a claim.

 If you have been seriously injured in a work accident and you need access to the workers’ compensation benefits that are rightfully yours, reach out to an experienced Minneapolis workers’ compensation attorney at Kemmitt, Sanford & Kramer.
-Schedule your free, no-obligation consultation when you fill out our online contact form or give our office a call at (866) 430-3430.
+Schedule your free, no-obligation consultation when you fill out our online contact form or give our law firm a call at (866) 430-3430.